While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 - Propylene glycol

 Propylene Glycol RV antifreeze is the least toxic solution with substantial water dilution.
-Though plants are not safe from it, turf or grass remains fine if it holds substantial dilution.
+Though plants are not safe from it, turf or grass remains fine if it dilutes substantially.

 Ethanol